Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Introduction

-Fortunately, in a parallel literature, a community of Mathematical-Physicists (including one of the authors) have been developing novel mathematically rigorous charge transport theories based on many-body (fermionic) quantum statistical principles \cite{OhmVI,Ansta-LDP,brupedraLR,OhmV,OhmVI,OhmIII,Ansta-LDP2,Ansta-LDP}.
-These developments aimed to explain experiments showing that quantum effects vanish rapidly and macroscopic laws for charge transport emerge at length scales larger than a few nanometers.
-Specifically, Ohm's law survives for nanowires (silicon - Si doped with phosphorous - P) at 20 nm and even at low temperatures 4.2K) \cite{Ohm-exp, Ohm-exp2}.
 The present manuscript attempts to exploit these novel theoretical frameworks but now focused towards explaining long-range charge transport in protein-ligand complexes that exhibit Ohmic characteristics superimposed with telegraph noise \cite{zhang2019role}.
-As a first attempt, we provide the simplest possible model of a finite length protein-ligand, where we assume the protein-ligand complex as a single molecule and we do not consider telegraph noise.
-Since we build upon these novel theoretical developments we will treat the underlying many-body system within the algebraic formulation for lattice fermion systems.
+As a first attempt, we provide the simplest possible model of a finite length protein-ligand, seen here as a $1D$-semiconductor.
+In particular, we assume the protein-ligand complex as a single molecule and we do not consider telegraph noise.
+Since we build upon these novel theoretical developments we will treat the underlying many-body system within the algebraic formulation of quantum mechanics applied to lattice fermion systems.
 Such systems can easily become computationally expensive or completely intractable and thus to make mathematical calculations amenable, we assume that the model is \emph{quasi-free}; meaning the inter-particle interaction is sufficiently weak.
 Then by invoking the rigorous mathematical results on our proposed lattice model we determine from the expectation values of microscopic current densities the classical Ohmic currents as well as possible semiconducting behaviors.
 This leads us with a preliminary insight into potential quantum effects.
-Moreover, by looking at the occupation numbers of the lattice of the \textquotedblleft protein-ligand\textquotedblright\ we observe directly the mechanism of charge transport.
+Moreover, by looking at the occupation numbers of the lattice for this $1D$-semiconductor, we observe directly the mechanism of charge transport.